K9YA FAQ

 How did K9 Youth Alliance get started?

-Co-founders Karen Rosen and Kelly Osburn met while participating in a similar program, k9 connection, on LA’s Westside.
+Co-founders Karen Rosen and Kelly Osburn met while participating in a similar program, k9 connection, on LA’s west side.
 Inspired by their experiences and impressed with the transformative power of the program, they enlisted the help of k9 connection’s founders Katherine Beattie and Pat Sinclair to bring a similar program to LA’s east side.

 What happens in program?

 All programs end with a graduation ceremony where students give a presentation about their experiences and showcase what they and their dog have learned.
+Some of the dogs go straight home to a new family from graduation!

 How many programs do you have in a year?